 AWC’s library of eLearning classes includes videos, webinars, and learning modules.
 Check out these training programs when and where it’s convenient for you.
 Browse our eLearning library

-We are excited to announce a new eLearning training opportunity, created in partnership between MRSC and AWC to provide the most current information on the Open Public Meetings Act (OPMA).
+This eLearning training opportunity was created in partnership between MRSC and AWC to provide information on the Open Public Meetings Act (OPMA).
 The training is customized for city and town councilmembers and mayors to help meet an important training requirement in accordance with the Open Government Trainings Act.

 The Public Records eLearning training was created by MRSC and AWC to provide city and town officials and staff with up-to-date training on the Public Records Act and records retention practices.
 This training, when combined with the AWC and MRSC’s Open Public Meetings Act eLearning complete the training requirements for elected officials under the Open Government Trainings Act.

 This video series is a must-see for every newly-elected mayor and councilmember.

 Our Budgeting Basics series breaks down the various elements of budgeting with guidance and advice for all elements of the budget process.

 This training introduces proposed changes to Department of Ecology procedural rules for managing shorelines.
 The rules define how cities and counties can comply with the requirement to periodically review their local shoreline master programs.
 The rules would also create an optional process for amending SMPs that reduces duplication by consolidating local and state comment periods.
 The training explains the draft rules and how to comment.
 This eLearning was created in partnership with the Department of Ecology.

 This Growth Management Act "starter package" features a series of 12 videos covering planning and land use roles and responsibilities, budget, economic development, community engagement and more.

 The Short Course on Planning is the pre-eminent training course on land use for planning commissioners and elected officials in Washington.
 Access this training through a series of ten short videos.